Core Idea

 • Eden, Colin and Ackermann, Fran (1998).
 Making Strategy: The Journey of Strategic Management.
 Sage Publications.
 ISBN: 978-0-761-95525-4.

-• Empirical study (1,946 respondents, 490 meetings) showing divergence between stated and perceived meeting purposes — directly supports the need for agenda detection
+• Empirical study showing divergence between stated and perceived meeting purposes

-• Review of 30+ years of organizational politics research; contextualises why recognising political actors (players) in meetings is a core managerial competence
+• Recognising political actors in meetings as a core managerial competence

 Note